tum-pbs/pbdl-book/physgrad.md

 We'll start by revisiting the most commonly used optization methods -- gradient descent (GD) and quasi-Newton methods -- and describe their fundamental limits and drawbacks on a theoretical level.

-Below, we let $L(x)$ be a scalar loss function, subject to minimization.
+As before, let $L(x)$ be a scalar loss function, subject to minimization.
 Note that we exclusively consider multivariate functions, and hence all symbols represent vector-valued expressions unless specified otherwise.